 - All visitors will continue to be screened upon entry and must continue to wear face masks.

 - Inpatients: 10am-6pm.

 - PSIU/PICU: Monday-Thursday, 4pm-8pm, and Friday-Sunday, 1pm-8pm.

-- Overnight: ESPs may spend the night if they are essential to the patients care during this time.
+- Overnight: Essential support persons (ESP) may spend the night if they are essential to the patients care during this time.
 This may not be possible for dual occupancy rooms.

 - Children: Children under 18 may not be ESPs and may not accompany a patient entering Rutland Regional or any of the outpatient clinics.

 - Service Animals

 - Only ADA service animals may accompany a patient or ESP.

 - All other animals, including previously approved therapy dogs and support animals are not permitted.

 - Certain categories of individuals who interact with patients are not visitors and are not subject to this policy.
 Such individuals include people who are part of the broader treatment team such as interpreters and doualas, advocates from Disability Rights Vermont and other legally authorized individuals will be permitted to enter the facility when necessary.